 I enjoy coding and learning programming languages in general, and I try new tools when I get bored on the ones I am working with.
 The language I use the most is Python, but I also code in C/C++, Scala (I specially like the Spark framework), Ruby, BASH (and it suite of tools for text processing like AWK or SED), and I can proudly say I have Perl readability.

-I am a teaching assistant at the Facultad de Matemática, Astronomía, Física, y Computación in the Universidad Nacional de Córdoba, where I have been in different courses through the years:
+I am an adjunct professor at the Facultad de Matemática, Astronomía, Física, y Computación in the Universidad Nacional de Córdoba, where I have been in different courses through the years:

 - Computer Networks and Distributed Systems